crossingts/cybersecurityfoundations/5.-cryptography-and-wireless-security/wireless-privacy-and-integrity-methods/weps-weaknesses-and-how-tkip-addressed-them.md

 * **Fixes Integrity:** TKIP replaced CRC-32 with **Michael (MIC)**, a cryptographically secure Message Integrity Code.
 It also includes countermeasures—if two MIC failures are detected within 60 seconds, the network disassociates the client and rekeys.
 * **Adds Re-keying:** TKIP includes a mechanism to automatically change the base key (the Pairwise Transient Key) periodically, further limiting exposure.

-**Conclusion:** While TKIP was a massive improvement over WEP and served its purpose well for several years, it was still built on the fragile RC4 foundation.
-It has since been **deprecated** in favor of **CCMP** (based on the robust AES cipher), which is used by WPA2 and WPA3.
-You should never use WEP or TKIP on a modern network.
+While TKIP was a massive improvement over WEP and served its purpose well for several years, it was still built on the fragile RC4 foundation.
+It has since been deprecated in favor of AES-CCMP, which is used by WPA2.

 ---